Stijnbogaert/nvim-config/readme.md

 - [ ] lsp config (refactor out of lsp file)
 - [ ] function signature floats

-resolve the c-space conflict on blink or hover float
+resolve the c-space conflict on blink or hover float, trying `K` for the time being (only in normal mode), c-space is used for blink in edit mode

 ## List of plugins